What can dogs not eat? We separate the facts from the myths so you can have peace of mind.

-It might seem ridiculous that we feel this is worth mentioning, but I have actually spoken to several people who thought it was funny to give their otherwise delightfully well cared for dogs beer.
+It might seem ridiculous that we feel this is worth mentioning.
+The sad truth is that I have actually spoken to several people who needed to hear this.
+Unfortunately, they thought it was funny to give their, otherwise delightfully well cared for, dogs beer.

-Dogs are far more sensitive to alcohol than humans are, and even tiny amounts can cause vomiting and disorientation in the best case scenario, and in the worst can result in seizures, coma or even death.
+Dogs are far more sensitive to alcohol than humans are.
+Even tiny amounts can cause vomiting and disorientation in the best case scenario.
+In the worst case, alcohol can result in seizures, coma or even death.

 Never let a dog have access to alcohol in any quantity.

 If you like to slice some fresh avocado into your salad, make sure that your dog doesn’t get hold of any of it.